codesections-personal/codesections/content/blog/atreus-review/index.md

 <aside>

-This review is **not** a detailed comparison by someone who knows a lot about mechanical keyboards.
+This review is **not** a detailed comparison written by someone who knows a lot about mechanical keyboards.
 I've heard that the Kailh BOX Brown switches in my keys are pretty good, but I can't compare them to any other switches.
 This is the first mechanical keyboard I've ever owned – about all I can tell you about the keys is that it sure feels nicer to type on